swcarpentry/DEPRECATED-bc/intermediate/make/04-variables.md

 We then copy one or the other on the machine we're using to create the file `config.mk` that our main Makefile actually includes.

-FIXME: only need to do this once per machine when things change

 For example, here's what we have in the `paper` directory on our home machine when we do a fresh checkout from version control.
 Along with our data files and the word processor file, we have our main Makefile and the two machine-specific configuration makefiles.
 So we copy `config-home.mk` to create `config.mk`.